wellcode-ai/nuts/README.md

 # Nuts

-NUTS is THE CURL of 2025
+NUTS is THE CURL of 2025 curl
 ### From Releases

 1. Download the appropriate binary for your system from the [releases page](https://github.com/wellcode-ai/nuts/releases)